RayhanDamn/AgeAnomaly/README.md

 ```
 cd AgeAnomaly
 ```
-3. Click the `index.html` file and open it in any browser.
-Or, in terminal:
+3. Finally, open the `index.html` file in any browser.
+Or, in terminal type:
 ```
 open index.html
 ```